phorton1/Arduino-libraries-FluidNC/readme.md

 - add the [**Arduino ESP32 filesystem uploader**](https://github.com/me-no-dev/arduino-esp32fs-plugin)
 to your Arduino Sketch "tools" folder

+When you Build/Upload your sketch, use these Settings:

+- select the **ESP32 Dev Module** board from the Arduino *Tools-Boards* menu
+- select the **Minimal SPIFFS** (1.9MB App with OTA/190KB SPIFFS) from the *Tools-Partition Scheme* menu
+- select the correct **COM Port** for the ESP32
+- build and upload the firmware using the Arduino IDE **Verify/Compile/Upload** commands

+And to prepare the **SPIFFS** on the ESP32:

+- copy the *data folder* from FluidNC to your sketch folder
+- upload the contents of the *data folder* in from sketch folder to the ESP32 *SPIFFS* using the **Tools - ESP32 Sketch Data Upload** command

 ## Extending

-The modifications I have made to FluidNC are specifically intended allow you to create CNC machines that implement features and utilize libraries not present or normally available in the FluidNC codebase.
+The modifications I have made to FluidNC are specifically intended allow one to create CNC machines that implement features and utilize libraries not present or normally available in the FluidNC codebase and to allow the library to be used from within the Arduino IDE.

+I have also added a minor feature here or there.

 I have created two different CNC machines that are based on this library that extend the functionality of the FluidNC codebase;